GreenDerrick/alx-low_level_programming/0x04-more_functions_nested_loops/README.md

-This is the nested if functions
+This is the C functions file, Working with header files